jnqnfe/pulse-binding-rust/COMPATIBILITY.md

 stable PA release at the time of writing is v12; support for this is default enabled since it is in widespread use; a release of PA v13 is being prepared and introduces new symbols, support for which will be disabled by default until PA v13 is in widespread use.
-This is done in order to include the maximum number of features by default, whilst reducing likelyhood of users encountering linking issues.
+This is done in order to include the maximum number of features by default, whilst reducing likelihood of users encountering linking issues.

 The set of flags provided each **enable** use of symbols added in a particular version.